We’ve all experienced it. Your distributors and suppliers present a fantastic buying opportunity that's highly profitable and quick-selling.

 Example: Paying for an “ungating service” that employs fraudulent invoices can activate Amazon's fraud detection and result in your account being banned.

-Non-Compliance with Category-Specific Standards:
+Non-Compliance with Restricted Categories Standards:

 Failing to meet specific standards set for certain categories or brands can cause your approval application to be rejected.
+Each restricted category has different rules and requirements for approval, so it’s important to review the specific criteria for the category you want to sell in.

 Example: As a new seller with an order defect rate of 4% wanting to sell Baby products, you won’t get approved.
+Approval requirements can vary by category and may change over time, so sellers should regularly check the latest guidelines on Seller Central.

 Minimum Units Requirement